 Having Trouble Accessing the Child Tax Credit Portal?
 Here’s How To Sign Into ID.me

-The IRS has created specific online portals for updating your personal information and managing the payments that will begin to be distributed on July 15.
+The IRS has created specific online portals for updating your personal information and managing the Child Tax Credit payments that began being distributed on July 15.

 In order to sign in to any of the portals, you will need to first verify your identity through ID.me.
 The IRS has partnered with the third-party company to verify identities before allowing access to the portals.